Iran's Political Elite

 - Khamenei, Hojatoleslam Mojtaba (1969– ) Second son of the supreme leader.
 He is a cleric who both studies and teaches in the Qom seminary.
 Reputed to be a powerful behind-the-scenes player in his father’s operations and an individual being primed to succeed him, he was the subject of harsh slogans after the 2009 disputed elections with the crowds shouting “Mojtaba, [we hope you] die and never get to be the leader.”

 - Khatami, Hojatoleslam Mohammad (1943– ) Reformist president.
 Son of an ayatollah, he was born in Yazd province, studied philosophy and theology in university and seminary settings, and married into Khomeini’s family.
 After the revolution, he held a variety of posts such as administrator of an Islamic Center in Hamburg, head of a government publishing house, member of parliament, and three terms as minister of culture and Islamic guidance.
 In 1992, he was forced to resign as culture minister after protesting increasing censorship and headed the National Library before respectively winning 69 percent and 77 percent of the vote in the 1997 and 2001 presidential elections.
 He advocated the concept of “Dialogue of Civilizations” and pursued domestic and foreign policies that somewhat improved Iran’s image during his term in office.
+In 2015, the Iranian government banned the media from quoting or mentioning Khatami and prohibited him from traveling outside Iran, a result of his outspoken support of opposition leaders Mir Hossein Mousavi and Mehdi Karroubi.
 He has three children.

 - Khoeiniha, Ayatollah Mohammad (1941– ) Clerical guide of the students who took over the U.S. Embassy and father of left-wing activism in post-revolutionary Iran.
 Nicknamed the “Red Mullah” for reportedly having studied at Patrice Lumumba University in the Soviet Union, he has served in such posts as prosecutor general, member of parliament, and member of both the Assembly of Experts and the Expediency Council.
 In the 1990s, he was the publisher of the influential Salam newspaper, which was banned after releasing a secret governmental document that led to the student riots in July 1999.